Red triangle slug

 The red triangle slug, Triboniophorus graeffei, is a species of air-breathing land slug, a terrestrial pulmonate gastropod molluscs in the family Athoracophoridae, the leaf-veined slugs.
 Native to eastern Australia, this species is named after the distinctive red triangle marking on its back.
 Reaching lengths of up to 15 centimeters (about 6 inches), it is not only striking in appearance but also holds the title of Australia's largest native land slug.
-It’s a familiar and widespread presence in its natural habitat.
+It is a familiar and widespread presence in its natural habitat.

 Triboniophorus graeffei is the type species of its genus, Triboniophorus, the key representative of the group.
 A closely related and visually unique species of Triboniophorus has been identified from Mount Kaputar, though it has yet to be formally described.

 Distribution

 This slug species is native to the east coast of Australia, where it ranges from New South Wales to Queensland.
 A closely related and brightly colored pink form, referred to as Triboniophorus aff. graeffei, is found only on Mount Kaputar in New South Wales.
 In 1959, malacologist Alan Solem suggested the species might have been introduced to the New Hebrides (now Vanuatu), although no specimens were available to confirm this at the time.